Our hands-on experiences engage K-12 students, undergraduates, teachers, adults, and other organizations.

 K-12 Education Programs

-BaySail’s flagship STEM program, Science Under Sail, launched in 1998 with the founding of the organization and the acquisition of the schooner Appledore IV.
+BaySail’s flagship STEM program, Science Under Sail, launched in Bay City in 1998 with the founding of the organization and the acquisition of the schooner Appledore IV.
 Science Under Sail engages students in real-world, problem-based learning, through scientific observations and measurements of weather, water quality, aquatic life, and human impact on the environment.
-Since 1998, over 44,000 students have participated in a Science Under Sail program aboard the Appledore tall ships.
+Since 1998, over 48,000 students have participated in a Science Under Sail program aboard the Appledore tall ships.

 Twenty years later, BaySail continues to deliver our award-winning Science Under Sail program to students across Michigan from the decks of Appledore IV and Appledore V. Additional program offerings include History Under Sail, dockside, classroom & other land-based education programs for K-12 students and more.